Lattice Models, Hamiltonian Operators, and Symmetric Functions: Introduction

 Sections \ref{q-Fock-space-section}-\ref{charged-partition-function-section} concern $q$-Fock spaces and six-vertex models with charge.
 Section \ref{q-Fock-space-section} introduces $q$-Fock space and the action of Hamiltonian operators, while Section \ref{charged-models-section} defines our charged lattice models and the generalized free fermion condition.
 We present the solvability criterion for charged models in Section \ref{solvability-section}, with some computational details in Appendix \ref{appendix-equations}.
 The proof of Theorem \ref{main-result-quantum}(a) is in Section \ref{proof-of-quantum-main-result-section}, and the proof of Theorem \ref{main-result-quantum}(b), along with the Cauchy identity for supersymmetric LLT polynomials, is in Section \ref{charged-partition-function-section}.

-\textbf{Acknowledgements:} This work was partially supported by NSF RTG grant DMS-1745638, and by the University of Minnesota's Doctoral Dissertation Fellowship.
+\textbf{Acknowledgements:} This work was partially supported by NSF RTG grants DMS-1745638 and DMS-1937241, and by the University of Minnesota's Doctoral Dissertation Fellowship.
 I would like to thank Leonid Petrov, with whom I shared the results from Section \ref{proof-of-classical-main-result-section} in February 2021, for his time and insightful comments.
 I would also like to thank the members of the Solvable Lattice Seminar for allowing me to share many of these results in June 2021; in particular Daniel Bump, Travis Scrimshaw, Slava Naprienko, and Valentin Buciumas for helpful discussions.
-Thanks also to Daniel Bump for suggestions relating to Section \ref{berele-regev-section}, and to Richard Kenyon for answering questions about the free fermion point.
+Thanks also to Daniel Bump for suggestions relating to Section \ref{berele-regev-section}, to Richard Kenyon for answering questions about the free fermion point, and to Darij Grinberg for catching some typos and confusing wording.
 This work is part of my Ph.D. thesis research at the University of Minnesota, written under the guidance and support of Ben Brubaker.

-\textbf{Author's Note:} In the final stages of writing this paper, I was informed of another, independent work by Aggarwal, Borodin, Petrov, and Wheeler \cite{AggarwalBorodinPetrovWheeler} which also explores the free fermionic six vertex model.
+\textbf{Author's Note 2021:} In the final stages of writing this paper, the author was informed of another, independent work by Aggarwal, Borodin, Petrov, and Wheeler \cite{AggarwalBorodinPetrovWheeler} which also explores the free fermionic six vertex model.
 Both this paper and that one study four-parameter families of polynomials, but two of their parameters are column parameters, whereas all of ours are row parameters.
 This allows our model to have more direct ties to Hamiltonians and emphasize the role of the Heisenberg algebra, although both papers use Wick's theorem in the analysis of the associated partition function.
 Their paper doesn't consider lattice models with charge or $q$-Fock space Hamiltonians, and instead has many interesting applications involving probability measures and domino tilings.

+\textbf{Authors Note 2024:} We give a brief chronology (to the author's best knowledge) on lattice models for supersymmetric LLT polynomials, since there were many independent developments between 2018 and 2021.
+These polynomials were defined by Lam \cite{Lam-LLT} in 2005, and Brubaker, Buciumas, Bump, and Gustafsson \cite{BBBG-Hamiltonian} gave a lattice model for a particular specialization in 2018.
+Three groups independently gave the same lattice model for all (ordinary) LLT polynomials: Curran, Yost-Wolff, Zhang, and Zhang \cite{CYWZZ-LLT} (2019), Corteel, Gitlin, Keating, and Meza \cite{Corteel-LLT} (Dec.
+2020), and Aggarwal, Borodin, and Wheeler \cite{Aggarwal-Borodin-Wheeler} (Jan.
+2021). \cite{CYWZZ-LLT} proved solvability only in special cases, while \cite{Corteel-LLT} has a combinatorial proof, and \cite{Aggarwal-Borodin-Wheeler} has a proof using representation theory.